ncbi/DbGaP-FHIR-API-Docs/README.md

 You should already have a basic understanding of FHIR - especially before working through the Notebooks.
 The [FHIR Exercises repo](https://github.com/NIH-ODSS/fhir-exercises) from ODSS worked well for our team in the version they had when we used them.
-(However by linking to them we do not imply that they are still good or that NCBI or the United States Federal Government endorses them.
+(However, by linking to them we do not imply that they are still good or that NCBI or the United States Federal Government endorses them.
 Use at your own risk.
 The same goes for all links on this page.)